ianderrington/genai/docs/Essentials/overview/extra_resources.md

 -

 ## Whole system
-- ‼️[Emerging Architectures for LLM Applications](https://a16z.com/2023/06/20/emerging-architectures-for-llm-applications/) A very nice high overview of the component market for LLM architectures.
+- ‼️ [Emerging Architectures for LLM Applications](https://a16z.com/2023/06/20/emerging-architectures-for-llm-applications/) A very nice high overview of the component market for LLM architectures.

 ### LLMs
 - [A Survey of Large Language Models](https://arxiv.org/pdf/2303.18223.pdf) A very comprehensive paper discussing LLM technology.